 Baby Shower Food

 The hostess kept it simple and had three different quiches from Honey and Rye Bakehouse.
 Let me tell you, it was so delicious!
-With the printable food tent cards, it was easy for guests to see what kind the quiches were.
+With food tent cards, it was easy for guests to see what kind the quiches were.
 I think labeling food is especially important.
 You never know if someone is vegetarian, gluten free, or has an allergy.
 I have seen food tent cards be super simple to calling out all the ingredients.

 I ordered the cake from Target Bakery, available at SuperTarget.
 If you’ve noticed they are my go-to source for party cakes: decently priced and pretty tasty.
 I think they do an excellent job decorating.
 See some other cakes here and here.

 What I typically do is bring in a printout of the invite or some of the party elements and have them match the cake to it.
 For the Where the Wild Things Are baby shower theme, I had them do the yellow crown and add in little dots around it.
 I wanted to keep it simple because the real show stopper is the cake topper.

 I love how this turned out.
 I used my Silhouette Cameo to cut out all of the pieces, but it can easily be hand cut too.
 Once all the pieces were cut out, I had it assembled in about 20 minutes.
 I love how the cake looked with it, but I took it one step further.